Your everyday appliances could be having an impact

 - Students coming home from college can increase usage when they open up the refrigerator, use the TV, adjust the thermostat, do more loads of laundry and take more showers more often.

 - Working and attending school from home can increase your energy usage for a variety of reasons.
 See some of our tips for cutting this extra usage.

-- Also consider whether there may have been an adjustment to your bill or an amount increase in your budget billing cycle.
+- Also consider whether there may have been an adjustment to your bill or an amount increase in your Budget Billing calculation.